mlab-lattice/testing__version-service/README.md

 # testing__version-service
-a simple carbon service that serves up its version
+A simple carbon service that serves up its version.

 To generate a new version of the service, run: